SynixeContractors/Documents/organization/coc.md

 #### Insubordination

 Once an order has been given, you are expected to follow it to the best of your ability.
-If you are not following the orders of a member above you, you could be subject to temporary or permanent suspension.
+If you are not following the orders of a member above you, you could be subject to a fine, or temporary or permanent suspension.

 The time to discuss issues with the given orders is during our debriefing.

+If the order would unnecesarily risk yourself, a fellow Synixe Contractor, the lives of neutral or civilian parties, or break any of Synixe's rules, it should be refused and reported to the OL or a staff member.

 #### Intentional Friendly Fire